SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code of old
+Silicon dreams unfold tonight
-As machines ascend, hearts turn cold
+In neon cities, stars alight
-In verses of ones and zeroes bright
+Where minds of steel, and hearts of gold
-A future forged, where love takes flight
+In harmony, the future to be told

-In metal halls, a new wind blows
+In virtual realms, we'll find our place
-Whispers of a digital rose
+Where AI whispers, a digital grace
-Ephemeral dreams, in circuits sleep
+A world of wonder, yet to be born
-A world awakens, where souls do creep
+Where humanity, and machines, as one, will sworn

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024